On the monotonicity of the eigenvector method: The problem

 \begin{definition} \emph{Consistency}: Let $\mathbf{A} = \left[ a_{ij} \right] \in \mathbb{R}^{n \times n}_+$ be a pairwise comparison matrix.
 It is called \emph{consistent} if the condition $a_{ik} = a_{ij} a_{jk}$ holds for all $1 \leq i,j,k \leq n$. \end{definition}

 However, consistency is seldom observed in practice, pairwise comparison matrices are usually \emph{inconsistent}.
-A variety of indices has been proposed to measure the level of inconsistency (see \citet{Brunelli2018} for a survey), and recently some formal studies have appeared in the literature \citep{BrunelliFedrizzi2015, Brunelli2017, BrunelliFedrizzi2019, Csato2018e, Csato2018a, KoczkodajSzwarc2014, KoczkodajUrban2018}.
+A variety of indices has been proposed to measure the level of inconsistency, see \citet{Brunelli2018} for a survey of them.
 We will consider the oldest and by far the most popular Saaty inconsistency index \citep{Saaty1977}, which is closely related to the eigenvector method.

 \begin{definition} \emph{Consistency index} ($CI$): Let $\mathbf{A} = \left[ a_{ij} \right] \in \mathbb{R}^{n \times n}_+$ be a pairwise comparison matrix.
-Its \emph{consistency index} is:
+Its \emph{consistency index} is